- Integrative Services

 Getting the Help You Need From Holistic Healing Center

 Here at Holistic Healing Center, we can combine physical therapies with integrated medicine to provide you with the perfect non-surgical treatment plan for your TMD.
 Our team of multidisciplinary experts are all specialists in their fields and will work together to help you feel your best by combining their expertise.
 To find out more about what we do and how we can help to treat your TMJ disorder, contact us today on 732.252.6155 or request an appointment with us online.
 Our office is conveniently located in the Colts Neck Shopping Centre at 420 State Route 34, Suite 317, Colts Neck, NJ 07722.
-You can also email us.
+You can also text us or email us.

 Tip for pain relief